rogernelson/aoc2022/README.md

-# aoc2022
+# Advent of Code 2022 Solutions
-Solutions for the 2022 Advent Of Code
+Problems can be found [here](https://adventofcode.com/2022)